The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s-show-7-2018.md

 ## Trivia:

-- Merry Christmastime, Share The Joy and Holiday Medley all come from {{< wiki-link "Chuck E Cheese's Show 9 2016" >}}, and What Do You Get a Sasquatch for Christmas? is originally from {{< wiki-link "Holiday 2014 Show" >}}.
+- Merry Christmastime, Share The Joy and Holiday Medley all come from {{< wiki-link "Chuck E. Cheese's Show 9 2016" >}}, and What Do You Get a Sasquatch for Christmas? is originally from {{< wiki-link "Holiday 2014 Show" >}}.
 - Jangle is done by Matt Daniel.
 It's unknown who does Jingle's voice.